 Once your lawyer receives the check, they will deduct any case fees and their contingency fees.
 They will let you know when they get the check and provide you with a list of what was deducted for fees.
 Your lawyer will then send you the remaining settlement that is yours.

 A Lawyer Can Make Dealing with the Insurance Company More Bearable

 You might wonder if you really need a lawyer to handle your case after your accident.
 In general, it’s best to not try taking on your injury claim alone unless your case is very simple and straightforward.

 Insurance companies have an entire team of trained adjusters and attorneys.
 They will be prepared to fight your claim and look for ways to reduce (or completely deny) your injury claim.
 Having a lawyer on your side helps level the playing field and gives you the best chance at fair compensation.

 We recommend at least scheduling a free consultation to discuss your case with an experienced accident lawyer.
 They can give you an idea of how your case looks and your chances of receiving a fair settlement offer.

 At John Foy & Associates, we are proud to work purely on a contingency fee basis.
-We don’t get paid unless you do—and the consultation is always FREE.
 We have been helping our clients win the settlement they deserve for over 20 years, and we can help you too.
 To schedule a FREE, no-obligation consultation and go over the details of your case, call us today at (404) 400-4000 or contact us online.